Trump's NYC sketch pulls in nearly $30,000

 "There's not a lot of hesitation in the skyline," the auction manager said of Trump's drawing style.

-Requests for comment from the White House and Nate D. Sanders Auctions were not immediately returned.
+Requests for comment from the White House were not immediately returned.
+Artnet News earlier reported the sale of Trump's drawing Thursday morning.

 This piece joins only a handful of artwork created by Trump in circulation, including another drawing depicting the New York City skyline -- this one outlined in black and gold ink.